Nelson-Gon/mde/.github/CONTRIBUTING.md

 # Contributing to mde

-This document provides guidelines for contributions to mde.
+This document provides guidelines for contributions to manymodelr.

 **Kinds of contribution**